Police search for gunman after 2 men shot outside West Village nightclub

-WEST VILLAGE, Manhattan (WABC) -- Two men were shot outside a West Village club early Thursday.
+WEST VILLAGE, Manhattan (WABC) -- Two men were shot outside a popular Manhattan nightclub early Thursday, and police are searching for the gunman.

-The victims, both in their 20s, were shot outside SOB's on Varick Street at around 1:40 a.m.
+The victims, both in their 20s, were shot outside SOB's on Varick Street in the West Village around 1:40 a.m.

 They were both taken to Bellevue Hospital in stable condition.

-The suspect, a man in his 20s, fled on foot on West Houston Street.
+The suspect, a man in his 20s, was wearing a white T-shirt and fled on foot on West Houston Street.

 The shooting stemmed from an unknown dispute.